Yale University Requirements and Campus Guide

 How do I get into Yale?

-- To apply to Yale, you need to submit:
+- To apply, you are required to submit:

 - Common Application (Complete with additional Yale questions)